 Life is looking great upright

-- Grabbing at objects is more intentional as he sits up with support taking in the world.
+- Supported Sitter development includes more intentionally grabbing at objects as he sits up with support taking in the world.

 - Trying for straight arms while on his tummy, his head is up and gazing around.